HeatWave User Guide / ... / ML_EXPLAIN_TABLE

 }

-• table_name: Specifies the fully qualified name of the input table (schema_name.table_name).
-The input table should contain the same feature columns as the table used to train the model but no target column.
+• table_name: Specifies the fully qualified name of the input table (database_name.table_name).
+The input table should contain the same feature columns as the table used to train the model.
+If the target column is included in the input table, it is not considered when generating prediction explanations.

 • permutation_importance: The default prediction explainer.

-• shap: The SHAP prediction explainer, which produces global feature importance values based on Shapley values.
+• shap: The SHAP prediction explainer, which produces feature importance values based on Shapley values.

 Syntax Examples